djinna/docpad.gwenbell.com/src/documents/posts/iduckduckgoyou.html.md

 Nothing beats having your own site.
 That's what I'm always looking for.
 I'll scroll to the end of the first page of results looking for a personal site before clicking on a generic flavors or tumblr or about profile.

-I don't have a profile on the major social networks, so if you're behind a login wall, I will never see anything you're working on, ever.
+I don't have a profile on any major social networks so if you're behind a login wall, I will never see anything you're working on, ever.
 I think this should go without saying, but somehow it doesn't.

-<p class="muted">*Subscribers received daily messages I sent to inboxes from mid-2011 to 2012</p>